glasgowneuro/AttysEEG/README.md

 ## Features

-* Plot of Raw EEG data at 250Hz or 500Hz (experimental) sampling rate
+* Plot of Raw EEG data at 250Hz or 500Hz sampling rate
 * Plot of alpha, gamma, delta, beta and theta waves
 * Visually evoked potentials
 * Acoustically evoked potentials (with custom stimulus)